Our highest priority will remain the safety of our patients and staff.

 We have adequate supplies of the necessary Personal Protective Equipment (PPE).
 Training on the many new protocols and policies, along with use of the new equipment has been carried out.
 We are confident we can provide a safe environment and we are very well practised at maintaining high levels of cross infection control already.

 Since re-opening we have discovered that in many cases we require longer appointments – having been closed for 3 months we have more people attending ‘check-ups’ with problems requiring attention, extra measures are required for many treatments and booking future appointments in the surgery all take additional time.
-This reduces our capacity and therefore represents a significant increase in our overall costs.
-We are still operating our full opening hours with no reduction in staffing, so all our previous expenses have continued, and we have the additional expense of more PPE and the disposal of it in clinical waste.
-We have therefore been applying an additional £15 fee for each appointment to help cover these increases in costs.
+This reduces our capacity and therefore represents a significant increase in our overall costs, along with the additional expense of more PPE and the disposal of it in clinical waste.
+We are therefore applying an additional £10 fee for each appointment to help cover these increases in costs.
 We intend this to be a temporary measure in the hope that things will be able to return to normal soon.
 This charge does not apply to our Dental Plan patients in acknowledgement that they had continued to make payments while our service was reduced.

 We have been overwhelmed by the concern and understanding received from so many of our loyal patients over this difficult time.
 Thank you so much for your patience and support.